Coffee is more than just a drink in the UK; it’s a daily ritual that comes with its own set of unwritten rules.

 Summary Side Note:

-To truly enjoy the UK coffee scene, don't rush.
 Find a local spot, observe the queue, and enjoy the distinct personality of each brew.

 Tags: